-It also appears the Word transcribe service breaks the audio into 20-30 second chunks unless it can determine a notable break or a change in speakers.
-The net effect is that when you add the content to Microsoft Word, you get some punctuation issues.
+The Word transcribe service also appears to break the audio into 20-30 second chunks unless it can determine a notable break or a change in speakers.
+The net effect is that you get some punctuation issues when you add content to Microsoft Word.
 This is in contrast to Sonix.AI and Trint, which can do much longer segments.
-The flip side is sometimes the paid services made the segments too long, which caused a “wall of text.”
+The flip side is that sometimes paid services make the segments too long, which causes a “wall of text.”

 The number of speakers in the file plays a role.
 While I was dealing with 2 speakers at the max, I can see where a group discussion would add complexity.

-If you’re transcribing files with technical terms or jargon, you might see some misinterpretations.
+You might see some misinterpretations if you’re transcribing files with technical terms or jargon.
 The service may also convert a software release reference such as 9.4.0 to 9 dot 4 dot 0.

-If you’ve got a noisy file, you might try Audacity to clean up the audio source file.
+If you have a noisy audio file, try Audacity to clean up the audio source file.
 You can also use that program to convert one audio file type to another format.

 Find the Audio Source

 For the audio transcription to work, you’ll need a source file.
 Word for web allows the following audio file format types to be transcribed: